EOSIO/spec-repo/esr_regions.md

 eosio blockchains have a much higher transaction throughput than other public blockchains which execute smart contracts.
 Performance has improved greatly since the initial release and continues to advance, even though the transactions have a serial execution model.
 This serial model will eventually limit further improvement; eosio needs a parallel model to move forward.
-This ESL covers one of the ideas we're considering.
+This ESR covers one of the ideas we're considering.

 ## Alternatives